PoisotLab/ms_metaweb_perspectives/README.md

 observe.
 This argument echoes @Jordano2016SamNet: sampling ecological interactions is difficult because it requires first the joint observation of two species, and then the observation of their interaction.
-In addition, it is generally expected that weak or rare links to be more prevalent in networks than common or rare links [@Csermely2004StrLin], compared to strong, persistent links; this is notably the case in food chains, wherein many weaker links are key to the stability of a system [@Neutel2002StaRea].
+In addition, it is generally expected weak or rare links to be more prevalent in networks than common or strong links [@Csermely2004StrLin], compared to strong, persistent links; this is notably the case in food chains, wherein many weaker links are key to the stability of a system [@Neutel2002StaRea].
 In the light of these observations, we expect to see an over-representation of low-probability (rare)